Utah Administrative Code

 (d) shall develop and recommend policies to the Board and model policies for LEAs for:

-(i) protection of personally identifiable student information;
+(i) protection of personally identifiable student data;

 (ii) consistent wiping or destruction of devices when devices are discarded by public education entities; and